 - The Pipeline Subsystem accepts transformed data coordinates from the ACP and performs clipping, perspective division, and viewport mapping on the data to be displayed.
 The Pipeline Subsystem processes data asynchronously in relation to the processing performed by the ACP.
-The processed data is then output to the Line Generator Subsystem. - The Line Generator Subsystem accepts screen coordinate data from the Pipeline Subsystem.
-From this data, the Line Generator Subsystem produces images on the CRT.
+The processed data is then output to the Raster Backend. - The Raster Backend accepts screen coordinate data and commands from the Pipeline Subsystem.
+From this data, it produces pixel information for the display of images on the raster monitor.

-1.2 PS 300 Graphics Firmware
+1.2 PS 390 Graphics Firmware

-The primary purpose of the PS 300 graphics firmware is the manipulation of data structures that are traversed by the Display Processor to display information.
+The primary purpose of the PS 390 graphics firmware is the manipulation of data structures that are traversed by the Display Processor to display information.
 To do this, the graphics firmware must:

 - 1. Perform startup operations - 2.
 Communicate with the host computer support software - 3.
 Receive input from graphics peripherals - 4.
 Initiate updates of the data structures - 5.
 Perform data storage allocation/deallocation - 6.
-Initiate the traversal of the data structures by the Display Processor
+Initiate the traversal of the data structures by the Display Processor.

-The graphics firmware is made up of:
+The graphics firmware is made up of startup code and communications and graphics code.